twd2/newsapp/README.md

 This project could be simply built with well-configured Android Studio.

-FYI: we used Android Studio 2.3.3.
+FYI: we use Android Studio 2.3.3.

 ## Notes